 The prototype itself has an "upper" made of ocean plastic and a 3D-printed midsole of recycled polyester and gillnets, a type of fishing net.
-Adidas has pledged to take other steps to reduce plastic pollution like phasing out the use of plastic bags in its retail stores.
-Adidas says this particular goal will be achieved by the end of the first quarter of 2016.
-As The Verge pointed out, the shoe's design is based on the adidas Futurecraft 3D, a 3D-printed shoe meant to show a potential future of on-demand shoe customization.
+Adidas has also pledged to take other steps to reduce plastic pollution like phasing out the use of plastic bags in its retail stores.

 The German sportswear giant’s plan to release the 3D-printed sneaker is a significant step towards the mass-marketization of tech fashion.
 While 3D-printing and other high tech processed are being used by an array of high fashion design brands, such as Iris Van Herpen and United Nude, adidas would be one of the first to offer goods that embody such techniques on an relatively accessible level.

 Each pair uses an average of 11 plastic bottles, which go into the Primeknit portion of the shoe and not in the entirety of it.
 But Adidas is planning to use renewable materials in other parts of the shoes.